Review: Da Vinci Maestro Travel Pocket Brush

 The brush tips can taper into a firm sharp point, even for the biggest one.
 They are easy to control and can hold more water than synthetic alternatives.

-The sable brush is able to create a total even flat wash effortlessly.
+The sable brush is able to create an even flat wash effortlessly.
 That's the reason to go for a traditional brush.
 The waterbrush wash by comparison is patchy and you need really fine technique to get an even flat wash.

 Sable brushes are not cheap.
 However, they are still amazing value for the money simply because of the durable high quality brush hair.
 They can last a long time with proper care like simple cleaning with water.